-In Catch Twenty Two they obviously hate Yossarian because he's Assyrian.
+In Catch-22 they obviously hate Yossarian because he's Assyrian.
 Even if he's not.
 He isn't too serious about it, though.

 A fantastic version appears in For The Emperor.
 Part of the population of Gravallax, due to being close to the Tau territories, absorbed their ideals and customs and looks up to them.
 Some go as far as to paint their skin blue.
 Justified: actually it's the Tyranid inflitration stirring up the Fantastic Racism.

 The narrator/protagonist/author self-insert of Eat, Pray, Love sometimes invokes this trope - especially during her contemplations on Indian spirituality.

 In the Spenser books by Robert B Parker, Tony Marcus, the black crimelord, has a white son-in-law who considers himself "spiritually black" and acts accordingly.
 Tony would have him killed, except that his only daughter has taken it into her head to love the fool.
 Tony calls this character a "blackberry", which is a little politer than "wigger", but still prompts Spenser to exclaim "There's a word for people like that!?"

 Jon Stewart mocks this in one of his more recent standup routines.
 He says that middle-class people (not just white people) shouldn't try to talk like inner-city gangsters, because they have no connection to that culture aside from what they see on TV.
 It would make as much sense for them to talk like a pirate (Talk Like a Pirate Day notwithstanding).

 "How was the party?" " 'Twas a fine shindig indeed, arrrr!"

 Yes, except that you never hear actual pirates complaining about Talk Like a Pirate Day.